 My name is Brian Dierks and I’m a person in active recovery.
-I work with Young People in Recovery as a National Chapter Coordinator, the Institutional
+I work with Young People in Recovery as a National Chapter Coordinator and Institutional Advancement Coordinator.

 My story begins at an early age in a household with a mother struggling with a substance use disorder.
 As a child I experienced trauma in every sense of the word.
 This ultimately led to a self destructive life, turning to substances to help numb the pain of my childhood experiences.